racker/salus-docs/proposals/Oracle-Monitoring/design.md

 ###Proposed Salus monitoring
 We would send one metric that is just the log file age.
 Another metric we would send would be a sort of log file monitoring.
-We would read in the log file and search for any error codes of the form RMAN-##### or ORA-##### while ignoring any of the codes in the exclusion list.
+We would read in the log file (while storing the position we are in the log file) and search for any error codes of the form RMAN-##### or ORA-##### while ignoring any of the codes in the exclusion list.
 This metric would end up being a boolean.
 True means there were no errors and false means it found an error.

 Monitor:
    * List of DB Name's
    * List of error codes we can safely ignore
    * log file path
-   * Metadata:
-        * log file path

 Alarm:
    * log file age
+   * true/false for error codes

 ##Tablespace Usage
 DBA's setup an export script for this that outputs the following:
-File contents are currently in the current format TABLESPACE_NAME : CURRENT USAGE % : WARNING% : CRITICAL%
+File contents are currently in this format TABLESPACE_NAME : CURRENT USAGE % : WARNING% : CRITICAL%

 For a particular database each table will have its own line in the log file.